pipkav/pipkav.github.io/testimonials.md

 her student during a short period of time, I can say without a doubt that she is the best English teacher I've ever had. -- **Kristel Romero Monserrate**

+> Pip has made sure that I am less insecure when I speak English.
+The classes are challenging and Pip creates a relaxed atmosphere.
+I learned a lot from it. -- **Ilona Mijnders**

 > Pippa was a really nice teacher, she understood perfectly what I needed and I was very happy learning with her.
 Her way of teaching was really interesting, using nice games and tricks to catch up my attention.
 I loved her lessons, there were really productive and motivating. -- **Lucia Barca**

+> We did an English course with a little group of colleagues.
+Every week we really looked forward to being in class with Pip.
+Her way of teaching is so natural and enjoyable, she also is funny and light in her teaching style.
+So we didn't consider it to be a tough class, but I got my C1 level, in a real playful way! - **Marjan de Smit**